clarkezone/clarkezone.github.io/_posts/2020-02-15-previewing-jekyll-posts.md

 ### WebHook configuration

-In order to get the webhook triggers, we need to configure webooks on the repo:
+In order to get the webhook triggers, we need to configure webooks on the repo pointing to the server where we'll be deploying the docker image to targeting port 8080 where our webhook listener will be listening.

 ![jekyll image](/static/img/2020-02-15-jekyllpreview/webhookconfig.png)